Top 10 Scariest Pokemon

 It would defeat Digimon, Yu-Gi-Oh, Goku, and a lot of other anime characters with ease.
 It's a glitch Pokemon, therefore making it the strongest!

-Rayquaza Rayquaza (pronounced "ray-quay-zah") is a Dragon/Flying type Legendary Pokémon species in Nintendo and Game Freak's Pokémon franchise.
-It serves as the mascot in the game Pokémon Emerald.
-Rayquaza can mega evolve into Mega Rayquaza provided that it does not have a Z-Crystal and it knows the move... read more
+Rayquaza (pronounced "ray-quay-zah") is a Dragon/Flying-type Legendary Pokémon species in Nintendo and Game Freak's Pokémon franchise.
+It serves as the mascot for the game Pokémon Emerald.
+Rayquaza can Mega Evolve into Mega Rayquaza if it knows the move Dragon Ascent and is not holding a Z-Crystal.
+According... read more

 It has to jump in its sleep.
 Poor Spoink.
 Oh, wait, it gets better - if it faints, it stops bouncing, so in that case, if Spoink faints, it dies.
 R.I.P.
 Spoink.